 This security policy requires the validity of the TOE executable code to be self-verified.
+The TOE implements this policy by the following Security Function:

 (a) Self test

 The TOE (component items except for FCU) runs a self test during the initialisation start-up after turning on the power, and it checks the integrity and the validity of executable codes in the MFP control software and Operation Panel control software.
 The self test verifies the hash values of firmware and confirms the integrity of the executable code.
 The test verifies each application on the basis of a signature key and confirms the validity of the executable code.